Written by Sucheta Sachdeva

 We decided we would give her a comfortable, happy life in our home for whatever time she had left.
 She sealed the deal when she showed us how much she enjoyed living her life with us.
 It was a tough decision with endless pros and cons discussions.
 We might have to give up fostering for SICSA, a true passion for both of us.
 We would also eventually face the tremendous loss of another pet.
 We knew we were signing up for a tough future that will tear at our hearts.
 However, these feelings of loss and grief are a normal part of life.

 I write this adoption story as Felicia naps contently on my lap.
-Nearly a year after being found, she is doing well.
+Nearly two years after being found, she is doing well.
 She is still a picky eater and full of energy.
 SICSA made this life possible through their incredible veterinary care and adoption program, and with their help we hope that other cats, like Felicia, can find their forever home

 If you would like to get involved with SICSA as a foster volunteer like Sucheta, click here to learn more.
 You can also support pets with unique medical needs like Felicia’s kidney disease by donating to SICSA’s Guardian Angel Fund.
 Donations to the Guardian Angel Fund go directly to the medical and behavioral care of animals facing health complications or behavioral challenges.
 This fund makes an incredible, often life-saving impact for dogs and cats in need.